-Yorktown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Yorktown does not have a public transit system used by locals to get to and from work.

-The per capita income in Yorktown in 2010 was $31,638, which is wealthy relative to Indiana and the nation.
-This equates to an annual income of $126,552 for a family of four.
+The per capita income in Yorktown in 2018 was $37,958, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,832 for a family of four.
 However, Yorktown contains both very wealthy and poor people as well.

 The people who call Yorktown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Yorktown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yorktown include Irish, English, Scottish, and Dutch.
+The greatest number of Yorktown residents report their race to be White, followed by Asian.
+Important ancestries of people in Yorktown include German, English, Irish, Welsh, and European.

 The most common language spoken in Yorktown is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include German/Yiddish and Polish.